VadimAevskiy/ssm_go_project/README.md

 **2. NAV-level state vector.** BGG tracks cumulative log-returns with a separate mapping function M_t converting between returns and asset values.
 This implementation works directly in log-NAV levels, eliminating the iterative return-to-value mapping loop (BGG Section 3.3.1, Appendix A.2.1) and simplifying NAV anchoring.
 The trade-off is a mild loss of interpretability for cumulative-return decomposition, acceptable when the deliverable is a NAV series.

 **3. OLS-fixed (alpha, beta).** BGG profiles alpha and beta on a 15x15 grid (225 evaluations) with a PME-based penalty.
-Here they are fixed to rolling OLS estimates from weekly proxy-on-market regressions, which are well-identified at weekly frequency.
+Here they are fixed to OLS estimates from weekly proxy-on-market regressions, which are well-identified at weekly frequency.
 This avoids the grid cost and focuses the optimiser on the parameters genuinely hard to identify from sparse NAV data (lambda, F, sigma_nav), reducing per-asset estimation time by roughly an order of magnitude.

 **4. NAV anchoring.** BGG does not anchor filtered states; the output is self-consistent via the return-to-value mapping.
 This implementation applies a uniform level shift so the smoothed trajectory passes through the last audited NAV, ensuring consistency in portfolio reporting without affecting estimated returns.